 While many aspects of Liverpool are changing and opportunities abound, I am also mindful of the things about Liverpool we love and want to remain - the local character of our suburbs, our significant heritage, our fantastic bushland, our civic pride and our commitment to diversity.

-The 16 priorities of Connected Liverpool 2040 capture our goals for Liverpool over the next 20 years and provide a clear plan of how we're going to achieve them.
-The future is looking bright.
+The 16 priorities of this document capture our goals for Liverpool over the next 30 years, and provide a clear plan of how we're going to get there.